Pathwidth of 2-Layer $k$-Planar Graphs

 As layered drawings have linear shapes, those classes often have bounded pathwidth.
 The class of bipartite graphs that admit a crossing-free 2-layer drawing is equivalent to the class of caterpillars, which have pathwidth at most 1.
-More generally, the graphs admitting a crossing-free $h$-layer drawing are known to have pathwidth at most $h-1$~\cite{DBLP:journals/algorithmica/DujmovicFKLMNRRWW08}.
+More generally, the graphs admitting an $h$-layer drawing with $k$ edge crossings have pathwidth at most $h+2k-1$~\cite{DBLP:journals/algorithmica/DujmovicFKLMNRRWW08}.
 Angelini, Da Lozzo, F\"orster, and Schneck~\cite{TheUpperBoundGD2020,TheUpperBoundComputJ2024} showed that 2-layer $k$-planar graphs have pathwidth at most $k+1$, for which they also gave a lower bound of $(k+3)/2$.
-The authors of~\cite{DBLP:conf/mfcs/BiedlC0MNR20} showed $h$-layer fan-planar graphs have pathwidth at most $2h-2$.
+The authors in~\cite{DBLP:conf/mfcs/BiedlC0MNR20} showed that $h$-layer fan-planar graphs have pathwidth at most $2h-2$.
 Recently, Wood~\cite{DBLP:journals/jgaa/Wood23} characterized the pathwidth-boundedness of bipartite graphs by the existence of a certain 2-layer drawing.